 We believe that the fundamental consumption trends for our products continue to be favorable.
-Firstly, U.S. avocado demand continues to grow, with per capita consumption in 2018/19 reaching 8.0 pounds per person, up 7 percent from the previous year, and approximately double the estimate from a decade ago.
+Firstly, U.S. avocado demand continues to grow, with per capita consumption in 2019/20 reaching 7.8 pounds per person, and approximately double the estimate from a decade ago.
 We believe that the healthy eating trend that has been developing in the U.S. contributes to such growth, as avocados are cholesterol and sodium free, dense in fiber, vitamin B6, antioxidants, potassium, folate, and contain unsaturated fat, which helps lower cholesterol.
 Also, a growing number of research studies seem to suggest that phytonutrients, which avocados are rich in, help fight chronic illnesses, such as heart disease and cancer.